torvalds/linux/Documentation/admin-guide/bcache.rst

   Number of errors that have occurred, decayed by io_error_halflife.

 metadata_written
-  Sum of all non data writes (btree writes and all other metadata).
+  Sum of all yesn data writes (btree writes and all other metadata).

 nbuckets
   Total buckets in this cache